Hans2711/diesing.pro/README.md

 Visit: <https://www.diesing.pro/>

 The site is available in English and German.
 It provides both public pages and a private account area for registered users.
+The displayed language is automatically selected based on the visitor's region when possible.

 ## Features